wei-lin-liao/Computer-Vision-and-Image-Processing/Color-Transformation/README.md

 ---

-The following steps repeats for every pixel of the image.
+The following steps are excuted for every pixel of the image.

-(1) Transform 「Nonlinear RGB」 to 「Linear RGB」 ( Gamma effect )
+step (1) Transform 「Nonlinear RGB」 to 「Linear RGB」 ( Gamma effect )

-(2) Transform 「Linear RGB」 to 「HSV color space」 ( RGB to HSV )
+step (2) Transform 「Linear RGB」 to 「HSV color space」 ( RGB to HSV )

-(3) According to the criterion or purpose, process the value of the pixel in HSV color space. ( Color transformation )
+step (3) According to the criterion or purpose, process the value of the pixel in HSV color space. ( Color transformation )

-(4) Transform 「HSV color space」 back to 「Linear RGB」 ( HSV to RGB )
+step (4) Transform 「HSV color space」 back to 「Linear RGB」 ( HSV to RGB )

-(5) Transform 「Linear RGB」 back to 「Nonlinear RGB」 ( Gamma effect )
+step (5) Transform 「Linear RGB」 back to 「Nonlinear RGB」 ( Gamma effect )

 ---